The artwork on this note card was created by 5768 WRJ Art Calendar artist Césan d’Ornellas Levine.

 About the Religious Action Center

-The RAC represents the Reform Jewish Movement to the Congress and to the Administration; develops extensive legislative and programmatic social action materials for the Reform Movement; organizes congregations and congregational leaders across lines of race, class and faith; and trains nearly 2,000 Jewish adults, youth, rabbinic and lay leaders each year in social justice work.
-The RAC works under the auspices of the Commission on Social Action of Reform Judaism (CSA), the social justice leadership body of the Reform Movement.
+The RAC represents the Reform Jewish Movement to the Congress and to the Administration; develops extensive legislative and programmatic social justice materials for the Reform Movement; organizes congregations and congregational leaders across lines of race, class and faith; and trains nearly 2,000 Jewish adults, youth, rabbinic and lay leaders each year in justice work.

 About the Eisendrath Legislative Assistant Fellowship

 Being an Eisendrath Legislative Assistant (LA) at the RAC means getting involved and playing a pivotal role in our work: legislative advocacy, programs, communications, organizing and supporting the Commission on Social Action of Reform Judaism.
 The salary for 2018-2019 is $32,000.
 The program dates for 2018-2019 are August 21, 2018 - August 9, 2019.

 Legislative Advocacy: The LAs have primary responsibility for monitoring legislation; for representing the Reform Movement on Capitol Hill and in coalitions; and for ensuring that the voice of the Movement's more than 900 congregations, 2,000 rabbis and 1.5 million Reform Jews is heard.
 LAs each take on different policy portfolios, based in resolutions adopted by the CSA, the Union for Reform Judaism and the Central Conference of American Rabbis, bringing a Reform Jewish voice to the crucial social justice issues of the day.
 As the lead staff member on their policy issues, most of what the Religious Action Center writes begins with an LAs draft; most of what we do on an issue, an LA will suggest.